4.3.5. Operation with encoders¶

 See also the Example of a motor connection chapter.

 Encoder inputs of the controller internally pulled up to logic one by using the 5.1kΩ resistors.
 Frequently encoder outputs are of “open collector” type equipped with internal pull-up resistor.
 During the data transmission they provide good characteristics while passing from higher logic level to lower.
 However, the pass from logic 0 to logic 1 is more graduate.
 It passes through the RC circuit formed by pull-up resistor and cable capacitance.
-This is the most important thing if the cable is long.
+This is the most important thing if the cable is long (up to 5 meters).
 If the internal pull-up is not sufficient, the pull-up resistor with r=1.5kΩ may be added for every +5V to each output in order to improve the transmission speed parameters; before doing that please check if the open collector of the encoder can transmit 5mA current.
 The resistors insertion diagram is shown above.
 The maximum operating speed for quadrature encoder may be increased by adding a push-pull driver with the outgoing current over 10mA to its output, providing quick 0 - 1 and 1 - 0 transmission edges.